cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/regression/regularization/_index.md

 ![generalization-error-vs-capacity](images/generalization-capacity.png)
 *As capacity increases (x-axis), bias (dotted) tends to decrease and variance(dashed) tends to increase, yielding another U-shaped curve for generalization error (bold curve).
 If we vary capacity along one axis, there is an optimal capacity, with underﬁtting when the capacity is below this optimum and overﬁtting when it is above.*

-The MSE as a criterion not only reveals the bias and variance tradeoff above but has

-Now that we have concluded the treatment of some elementary concepts, let us use them in a [data mining problem](../ml-frameworks/zillow-app).